xtcyclist/Phi-Benchmark/README.md

 Parts of the codes are adopted from STREAM and BENCHIT.

+Phi-Benchmark is coded for the KNC architecture.
+To compile and run it on KNL, modifications may be needed.

 ### Compile
 All codes are cross-compiled to run natively on Xeon Phi.
 To compile, run